estidlore/litus/docs/math/aprox.md

 # aprox

 Compares if two numbers are aproximately equal using a custom precision.
-Useful to handle float precision issues.
+Useful to handle float precision issues

 `Since v1.2.1`